anywhichway/lmdb-indexeddb/README.md

 # Examples

-See the dircetory `examples` for examples.
+See the directory `examples` for examples.

 ## Kitchen Sink